pcavendano/lukas/README.md

 normally all of our routes are going to be handled by views.py file inside webscrapper app

-Go to urls.py in lukasDjango and
+Go to urls.py in core and

 > poetry run python manage.py makemigrations